squoilin/EnergyScope_open/docs/explanation/core_version_documentation.md

 [^a]: [Mpkm] (millions of passenger-km) for passenger, [Mtkm] (millions of ton-km) for freight mobility end-uses
 [^b]: [GWh] if ${{tech}} \in {{STO}}$
 [^c]: [Mpkm/h] for passenger, [Mtkm/h] for freight mobility end-uses

+## Typical Days

+The core version of EnergyScope uses Typical Days, a clustering technique used to reduce the model time resolution and computational time.
+A conceptual explanation of what typical days are and how they are used in EnergyScope is provided [here](../features/module_td.md).
+A python script to generate the ESTD_12TD.dat file can be found in [this section](../library/td-generation.ipynb).